Gilad147/Piano-Preformance-Autograder/README.md

 * when inside the proper folder add 3 files with the name of the piece: .ly .midi .png

 ## Running
-To run this project, fork it to your local Python Interpeter
+To run the application, fork it to your local Python Interpeter

 ```
 After importing all the required packages and libraries,